apache/incubator-quarks/JAVA_SUPPORT.md

 |edgent.android.topology.jar | no | no | yes | |
 |edgent.android.hardware.jar | no | no | yes | |

-## Adding Jars to Java 7 & Android

-Java 7 jars are created using `platform/java7/build.xml`.
-Adding a Java just requires:
-* Adding it to target `retro7.edgent` - Copy entry for an existing jar.
-* Adding any tests for it to targets `test7.setup` and `test7.run` - Copy entry for an existing jar.

-Any Java 7 jar is automatically included in Android unless it is explictly excluded in `platform/android/build.xml`.

 ## Java API Usage